sbt/sbt-less/README.md

-cleancssOptions     | Pass an option to clean css, using CLI arguments from https://github.com/GoalSmashers/clean-css . color               | Whether LESS output should be colorised compress            | Compress output by removing some whitespaces. ieCompat            | Do IE compatibility checks. insecure            | Allow imports from insecure https hosts. maxLineLen          | Maximum line length.
+cleancssOptions     | Pass an option to clean css, using CLI arguments from https://github.com/GoalSmashers/clean-css . color               | Whether LESS output should be colorised compress            | Compress output by removing some whitespaces. globalVariables     | Variables that will be placed at the top of the less file. ieCompat            | Do IE compatibility checks. insecure            | Allow imports from insecure https hosts. maxLineLen          | Maximum line length.